Welcome to our Design and Technology page!

 In Years 1-6, D&T is taught weekly, during part of each term or blocked over a week or two, culminating in making and evaluating a particular product.
 Children acquire and apply knowledge and understanding of materials and components, mechanisms and control systems, structures, food, existing products, quality and health and safety.

 The children complete projects by first investigating and evaluating existing products.
 They then move on to complete focused tasks in which they develop particular aspects of knowledge and skills.
-Later they progress to designing and making activities, where the children design and make 'something' for 'somebody' for 'some purpose'.
+Later they progress to designing and making activities, where the children design and make 'something' for 'somebody' for 'a purpose'.
 Finally they reflect on their learning by evaluating their finished product.

-A copy of our DT curriculum map can be found below:
+A copy of our DT curriculum map 2022-23 can be found below: